Mathieu Jussaume: Toulouse Olympique

 Jussaume made his debut for the first team on 24 February 2019 in the 26–24 win at Swinton Lions in the 2019 Championship.
 He went on to play in 23 of Toulouse's league and play-off matches in 2019, scoring 11 tries.
 At the end of the season, Jussaume was rewarded with a contract extension for the 2020 season.

 In 2020, Jussaume played in only one of Toulouse's five matches, coming off the bench in Doncaster against Sheffield Eagles, before the season was cancelled due to COVID-19.
 The previous week he had played for the reserves in Elite 1 at Limoux.
 On 31 August 2020, Toulouse announced that Jussaume had signed a new contract until the end of the 2021 season.

 The 2021 season was Jussaume's breakthrough year, playing in all 15 league and play-off games, scoring 14 tries.
 He scored two tries in the Million Pound Game in a man of the match performance which saw Toulouse promoted to Super League for 2022.

-On 26 October 2021,Toulouse announced that Jussaume had signed a new contract that would keep him at the club until the end of the 2024 season.
+On 26 October 2021, Toulouse announced that Jussaume had signed a new contract that would keep him at the club until the end of the 2024 season.

+Jussaume played twelve games for Toulouse Olympique in the 2022 Super League season as the club finished bottom of the table and were relegated back the RFL Championship.

+On 15 October 2023, Jussaume played in Toulouse Olympique's upset loss in the Million Pound Game against the London Broncos.